glfs-book/slfs/CONTRIBUTING.md

 the user in the changelog entry, it'd be appreciated if it matched with your Github username.
 If you are a BLFS/LFS editor, you can also use the handle you use for LFS/BLFS.
-Changes that shouldn't have a changelog entry are simple typos and internal changes (not counting changes to `packages.ent`, those count as updates that need to have a changelog entry).
+Changes that shouldn't have a changelog entry are simple typos, grammar changes, fixing rendering failures, wording, etc. (small changes) and internal changes (not counting changes to `packages.ent`, those count as updates that need to have a changelog entry).
 #### 3.1.2.10. `index.xml`
 This file is an XML file that determines which main XML files to include for rendering.
 Think of it as the master XML file, or your `int main()`, but for